certicky/crowdsourced-geotracker/README.md

 GET parameters:
   - latmin, lonmin, latmax, lonmax: Latitude-Longitude definition of the bounding box from which we're getting the reports.
 Accepts float numbers. (required)
   - time: Point in time that we're looking at in UNIX timestamp format = number of seconds that have elapsed since January 1, 1970 midnight (required)
-  - img: Size of the image to return with the reports.
-Accepts 'THUMB', 'FULL' or undefined.
-If not defined, no image is returned. (optional)
 ```

 * **[POST] /reports**